jake-is-ESD-protected/SYSALOOMI/README.md

 ### Hierarchy issues
 Already I think that the splits are questionable; for example, the **looper** and **sampler** are pretty much the same, except that one sources from the ADC and the other from memory.
 In essence, the looper starts with a full section sample, which could be used in the sampler as well, but with a "blank" sample which the shorter samples are mixed onto.
 That essentially uses exactly the same tools except for the memory loading process.
 Therefore these modules could be merged.

+### Simplicity of MIDI-module
+As long as no complex duplex data is required, MIDI signals are only triggered on async events or by some extent, sync clock pulses.
+This means that if a clear linearity between triggers and commands exists, a command can be processed ant sent immideatly in a very procedural way, making the MIDI-module more of a LUT than a complex model.